• Recipes

 • 📖 Recipe

-First, you make a basic chocolate chip cookie recipe (that I've adapted from the Betty Crocker Cookbook (affiliate link)).
-If you want to streamline it, you can use premade chocolate chip cookie dough instead; 16.5 ounces should be enough, but your crust may be thinner than mine.
+First, you make a basic chocolate chip cookie recipe [that I've adapted from the Betty Crocker Cookbook (affiliate link)].
+If you want to go even easier, you can use premade chocolate chip cookie dough instead; 16.5 ounces should be enough, but your crust may be thinner than mine.

 Chocolate Chips can be store brand or name brand.
-I've personally been using store brand for these since you get cheesecake too!
-Miniature chocolate chips on top are optional, but recommended.
+Miniature chocolate chips for the top are optional but recommended; large ones on top are fine, but contrast more starkly with the cheesecake.

 Cream Cheese should be full-fat for best results.
 I've used lower fat Neufchatel cheese in cheesecakes before, but not recently and never in this.

-Cream the butter with the granulated and brown sugars.
+Cream softened butter with the granulated and brown sugars.

 Add the egg and vanilla, and mix until combined.

-chocolate chip cookie dough, in a stand mixer bowl
+Dough for chocolate chip cookies, before adding chocolate chips, in a stand mixer bowl.

-Stir in the flour until just combined.
-Then add chocolate chips.
+Stir in the flour, baking soda, and salt on low until just combined.

-chocolate chip cookie dough, patted along the bottom and 1 inch up the sides of a 9x13 inch pan
+Chocolate chip cookie dough, spread along the bottom and partway up the sides of a 9x13 inch pan.

-whipped cream cheese in a stand mixer bowl
+Cream cheese and sugar, beaten until creamy in a stand mixer bowl.

-Mix the cream cheese and sugar together on high for 5 minutes, until smooth and creamy.
+Mix the softened cream cheese, sugar, and salt together on high for 5 minutes, until smooth and creamy.

-chocolate chip cookie cheesecake bars, in pan before baking
+Chocolate chip cookie cheesecake bars, sprinkled with miniature chocolate chips, in a 9x13 inch pan before baking.

-Pour over the warm cookie layer and spread out to the edges, covering the cookie layer entirely.
+Pour the batter over the warm cookie layer and spread out to the edges of the pan, covering the cookie layer entirely.
+Sprinkle with miniature chocolate chips if desired.

 Bake until the top looks dry and mostly set, but is still soft.
-The cheesecake will jiggle a bit when you shake the pan, but it will not ripple or slosh.
+The cheesecake will wiggle slightly when you shake the pan, but it should not be sloshy.

 Remove the cheesecake bars from the oven and cool at room temperature for 1-2 hours.
 Once the pan isn't entirely hot, place them in the fridge to chill.